luxonis/depthai-python/docs/source/tutorials/code_samples.rst

 - :ref:`OpenCV support` - Demonstrates how to retrieve an image frame as an OpenCV frame
 - :ref:`Device Queue Event` - Demonstrates how to use device queue events
 - :ref:`Queue add callback` - Demonstrates how to use queue callbacks
-- :ref:`Calibration Flash v5` - Demonstrates how to flash calibration data of version 5 (gen1 calibration data) to the device
-- :ref:`Calibration Flash` - Demonstrates how to flash calibration data of version 6 (gen2 calibration data) to the device
-- :ref:`Calibration Reader` - Demonstrates how to read calibration data stored on device over XLink
-- :ref:`Calibration Load` - Demonstrates how to load and use calibration data of version6 (gen2 calibration data) in a pipeline